SECURE SAFE HOUSING

 - We ask guests to check in by 7 p.m., unless a work schedule is provided.
-Evening meals are served by our hospitality volunteers at this time.
+Evening meals are provided by our Hospitality Volunteers and community partners each night.
+Until on site volunteers are able to be welcomed back safely, meals are served by our Guest Support Staff in shelter.
 After dinner, guests assist with completing chores, getting children ready for bed, take showers or do laundry and can take advantage of some quiet time before lights go off for the night.

 Day services include:

 - Mental & physical health assessments and referrals

 - Case management support

 - Educational & group activities that enable our guests to gain life skills and build upon existing skills needed to live independently

 nights of emergency shelter were provided in 2021.